phs928/portfolio/SQL/Marketing Campaign Analysis/README.md

 ### 🎯 Objectives:
 - Evaluate which product type customers spend the most
 - Find preferred products

+### 🔍 Key Insights
+- Wines accounted for 50% of all spend

 ### 🧪 Sample SQL:

-## 🧰 Tools Used

-- Microsoft SQL Server for data cleaning and analysis
-- Power BI for dashboard creation and visual insights

 ## 🛒 3.
 Purchase Channel Analysis